Archaeology of New Zealand: Population growth rates

 The debate over Māori population size has two main areas of interest: how many settlers came to New Zealand and what was the population when European contact occurred.
 The second number is partly a historical question, and estimated populations have not strayed far from Captain Cook's first estimate of 100,000, with some researches going up to 150,000.
 This number, coupled with an inferred low growth rate, has led researchers to require either a large founding population (more than 300 people) or an early settlement date (600–850 AD).
 Therefore, a date of c.
-1300 AD requires a mass migration from tropical Polynesia, even though mitochondrial DNA implies a medium number of approximately 70 women settlers.
+1300 AD requires a mass migration from tropical Polynesia, even though mitochondrial DNA suggests there were about 70 (50–100) female settlers.

 This story is further complicated by the South Island's slow growth rates throughout prehistory.
 This is because kumara was extremely difficult to grow in the South Island even during warm climatic periods.
 There is evidence that the "little ice age" affected New Zealand and caused a shrinking of the population.
 The extent of this cold period in New Zealand is unknown, but it may have peaked in the early 18th century.
 By 1886 diseases like measles, war and disruption led to a Māori population of about 40,000 and 2,000 in the North and South Islands respectively.

+Cannibalism sites left alone - allegations of a conspiricy of silence

+In 1999, human skeletal bones were discovered by an amateur palaeologist near a known archeological site in Brighton in Otago.
+The New Zealand Archaeological Association confirmed the site had been occupied by Maori for 400 years before the 18th century.
+It was reported that the runanga thought it best the site was "left alone".
+In 2008, there was a fresh call to investigate the site.
+A leading expert in the field said he had anecdotal evidence of sites elsewhere in New Zealand not being explored because they might contain evidence of cannibalism.
+A local Maori leader replied: "I haven't seen any conspiricy of silence about cannibalism."
+He said that Ngai Tahu supported local archaeology in learning from cannibal sites.